domcorbex/xiphos-cmake/README.md

 This section lists the necessary commands for building Xiphos with CMake.
 CMake supports different generators (like GNU/NMake Makefiles or Ninja).

-The cmake(1) command-line tool --help output lists available generators on the current platform.
+The cmake command-line tool --help output lists available generators on the current platform.
 Use its -G option to specify the generator for a new build tree.

 Set-up the out-of-source build.
 Using a build tree that is separate from the